Atom0713/orachat_mobile/README.md

 #### 5. Build and Archive
 - Set Destination: In the top menu bar, set the target device to Any iOS Device (arm64).
-- Scheme: Go to Product > Scheme > Edit Scheme and ensure the Build Configuration is set to Release.
+- Scheme: Go to Product > Scheme > Edit Scheme and ensure the Archive > Build Configuration is set to Release.
 - Archive: Go to Product > Archive.
 Xcode will compile your app and bundle the JavaScript locally.

 #### 6. Distribute to App Store/TestFlight